Playing Live To An Audience

 Creating A Journey

-An audience needs a DJ to create a musical journey, and the DJ needs the audience to feed off their energy.
+An audience needs a DJ to create a musical journey, and the DJ needs the audience to feed their energy.

 When you are playing live, your crowd determines whether you are doing a good job.